-^{} The Deferred/Perquisites amount disclosed in the above chart may include automobile allowance, deferred compensation, employer-match/employer-paid 401(k) contributions, life insurance, relocation reimbursement, and other compensation.
+The Deferred/Perquisites amount disclosed in the above chart may include automobile allowance, deferred compensation, employer-match/employer-paid 401(k) contributions, life insurance, relocation reimbursement, and other compensation.

-^{} The change in pension values, as reflected in the table, resulted primarily from changes in the actuarial assumptions for mortality, future interest rates, and future pension payments.
+The change in pension values, as reflected in the table, resulted primarily from changes in the actuarial assumptions for mortality, future interest rates, and

-^{} The 2019 figures include 7 senior officers and 4 commission-based employees meeting the definition of "highly compensated".
-The 2018 and 2017 figures also include 7 senior officers and 4 commission-based employees.
+^{} The 2021 figures include 6 senior officers, 1 of which retired during 2021, and 4 commission-based employees meeting the definition of "highly compensated".
+The 2020 figures include 8 senior officers, 2 of which resigned during 2020, and 4 commission-based employees.
+The 2019 figures include 7 senior officers and 4 commission-based employees.
 These commissions are included in the Bonus column, above.